tum-pbs/pbdl-book/physgrad-hig.md

 ## Derivation

-As mentioned during the derivation of PGs in {eq}`quasi-newton-update`, the update for regular Newton steps uses the inverse Hessian matrix.
+As mentioned during the derivation of inverse simulator updates in {eq}`quasi-newton-update`, the update for regular Newton steps uses the inverse Hessian matrix.
 If we rewrite its update for the case of an $L^2$ loss, we arrive at the _Gauss-Newton_ (GN) method:

 $$
      \Delta \theta_{\mathrm{GN}}